Esbeek

 Esbeek is a village with 1,200 inhabitants.
 It is one of the six church villages of the municipality of Hilvarenbeek, which has a total of 15,000 inhabitants.
 Esbeek is located on the high sandy soils in the south of the Netherlands in the province of North Brabant, on the border with Belgium.

 The village originated from a ring structured village around farm fields, the structure of which can still be recognized today.
 In addition to Esbeek, it includes the neighborhoods of 'Groenstraat' and 'Hoogeind'.
-The field is located on the western bank of the 'Spruitenstroompje', a stream that flows into the 'Reusel' five kilometers north of village of Diessen.
+The field is located on the western bank of the Spruitenstroompje, a stream that flows into the 'Reusel' five kilometers north of the village of Diessen.

-It was not until 1889 that Esbeek became its own parish and a small village center arose around the church that was inaugurated in 1890.
+Esbeek became its own parish in 1889 and a small village center arose around the church that was inaugurated in 1890.
 Also around this time a steam tram came from Tilburg to Poppel.
 The 'Oude Trambaan', a broad lane that separates the forests of the 'Rovertsche Heide' and 'Landgoed de Utrecht', is a testament to this.
 There was also activity in the form of a brick factory.
 The local brick industry was started around 1900 by the Zeebregts family, a family of masons and contractors.
 From 1923 there was a brick factory that worked on a larger scale.
-This became the largest employer of Esbeek.
-The activities stopped in 2008.
+This became the largest employer in Esbeek.
+The brick-making activities stopped in 2008.